Marcus0104/JPM-Financial-Analysis/README.md

 ### TAN Data Viz
 ![image](https://github.com/Marcus0104/JPMorgan-Hack-2023/blob/main/original_predicted_viz_TAN.png)

+The ARIMA model can be better trained by using a proper train test split, allowing for better accuracy and prediction.
+The predicted model could mimic the general trend of price movement, however it was unable to determine the peak rise and fall in price movement.

 ### Where do I start?
 For starters with or without financial/investing knowledge, I have divided the proposed portfolio into 3 distinct categories: BlueMarket (Blue Chip/Dividends Market), HighRisk, and ValueStocks.
 The notebooks can be found under the label [Stock]_PriceXTime.ipynb together with the respective datasets in CSV format.